Order Registry (LPOR)

 prevent behavior that is potentially harmful, only those orders issued to prevent domestic

-abuse or dating violence are included in the Louisiana Protective Order Registry.
+abuse, dating violence, stalking or sexual assault are included in the Louisiana Protective Order Registry.
 La.
 R.S.

 46:2136.2 describes as appropriate for inclusion in the Registry an order “issued for the